Connor Joe Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Connor Joe (.523 on-base percentage in past 10 games, 172 points above season-long percentage), battle starting pitcher Kyle Hendricks and the Chicago Cubs at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Connor Joe (.558 on-base percentage in past 10 games, 206 points above season-long percentage), take on starting pitcher Javier Assad and the Chicago Cubs at PNC Park, Sunday at 1:35 PM ET.

 Connor Joe Game Info & Props vs. the Cubs